mkobetic/coin/README.md

 ### Amount differences

 * an amount is always associated with a commodity
-* amount precission is dictated by the associated commodity, there's no inference of precision from the amount value
+* amount precision is dictated by the associated commodity, there's no inference of precision from the amount values

 ### Commodity differences